 Here's just one: The daily lunch dish of rice, beans, and meat is named after the national flag – La Bandera Dominicana.

-There are many things that are interesting about our country, but one fact that can surprise you is that we have the highest point in the Caribbean and the lowest one too.
+Many things are interesting about our country, but one fact that can surprise you is that we have the highest point in the Caribbean and the lowest, too.

 The capital of República Dominicana (Dominican Republic) is Santo Domingo, for short.
 The city's official name is Santo Domingo de Guzmán.